SO MUCH USEFUL PAIN

 Please take care of your health and your loved ones, and God bless you all.

-Michael Priebe holds a journalism degree from the University of Wisconsin-Madison.
-He writes devotions for stressed workers at The Lovely Grind, and he blogs about his life at www.michaelpriebewriter.com.
+Michael Priebe holds a journalism degree from the University of Wisconsin-Madison, where he graduated with honors.
+He writes a variety of spiritually inspiring content at The Lovely Grind, and he blogs about his life at www.michaelpriebewriter.com.
 He invites you to reach out to him on Facebook and Twitter.